Stevens Square Community Center

-This complex will also host wellness-centered businesses providing services like personal training, yoga and massage.
+This complex will also host wellness-centered businesses providing services like personal training, yoga, and massage.
 A partnership is planned with an established business called Health Coaches Inc. that offers “comprehensive personalized health and wellness programs” designed to “preserve and optimize your health.”

 Auditorium and Educational Opportunities

-The 480 seat Stevens Square Community Center Auditorium can host theater groups, local concerts and musical arts, and a wide range of community events.
+The 480-seat Stevens Square Community Center Auditorium can host theater groups, local concerts and musical arts, and a wide range of community events.

 The University of New England (UNE) is just up the street from Stevens Square.
 Its Center for Excellence in Aging and Health “invites adults aged 55 and older to join with its students, faculty, and staff in shared scholarship and service” as part of their Legacy Scholars Program.

-It recently partnered with Greater Portland Landmarks for a presentation in the Auditorium about history of Deering Center and The Motherhouse, the historic centerpiece of the Stevens Square Campus.
+It recently partnered with Greater Portland Landmarks for a presentation in the Auditorium about the history of Deering Center and The Motherhouse, the historic centerpiece of the Stevens Square Campus.